 02 January 2015 – Cafe Rouge, Farnham.
 Perfectly set, though the sugar was a little bit too burnt.
 Also there wasn’t any vanilla seeds in the custard.
 Even so, it was one of the better ones.
 8/10

-01 January 2015 – Savoy Grill.
+01 January 2015 – Savoy Grill, London.
 A very disappointing brulee at a fantastic restaurant.
 The vanilla wasn’t strong enough and the custard wasn’t set properly.
 7/10

 21 October 2014 – Chez Gaz, Farnham.
 The sugar wasn’t burnt enough (according to Mirinda it wasn’t thick enough either) and the custard not quite solid enough.
 I blame the fact that my hand whisk died while I was whisking the custard.
 Anyway, in truth I can’t give it more than 8/10.